chandan1106/tinyUrl/README.md

 ## Features

-- User authentication with Firebase
+- User authentication with Firebase (Email/Password and Google Sign-In)
 - URL shortening with custom short codes
 - URL click tracking and statistics
 - API for programmatic access